 You should see one pod with the gmsa-webhook prefix that is running.

 Create the secret object that stores the Active Directory user credential.
 Complete the configuration data below and save the settings into a file named secret.yaml.

-apiVersion: v1 kind: Secret metadata: name: <secret-name> namespace: <secret under namespace other than the default> type: Opaque stringData: domain: <domain name, for example: akshcitest> username: <domain user who can retrieve the gMSA password> password: <password>
+apiVersion: v1 kind: Secret metadata: name: <secret-name> namespace: <secret under namespace other than the default> type: Opaque stringData: domain: <FQDN of the domain, for example: akshcitest.com> username: <domain user who can retrieve the gMSA password> password: <password>

 Then, run the following command to create the secret object:

 kubectl apply -f secret.yaml

 If you create a secret under a namespace other than the default, remember to set the namespace of the deployment to the same namespace.